sdleffler/hv-dev/hv/crates/hv-elastic/README.md

-# Heavy Elastic - safe lifetime stretching abstractions, for the adventurous or morbidly curious soul
+# Heavy Elastic - *almost*-safe lifetime stretching abstractions, for the adventurous or morbidly curious soul

 Ever needed to access an `&'a T` from a closure which has to be `'static`?